niedev/RTranslator/README.md

 <h3>Libraries</h3>

-RTranslator uses two open-source libraries, one for communication between devices and another for selecting and cropping the profile image from the gallery.
+RTranslator uses three open-source libraries, one for communication between devices, another for selecting and cropping the profile image from the gallery and another for the cost chart.

-The two libraries are <a href="https://github.com/niedev/BluetoothCommunicator" target="_blank" rel="noopener noreferrer">BluetoothCommunicator</a> and <a href="https://github.com/niedev/GalleryImageSelector" target="_blank" rel="noopener noreferrer">GalleryImageSelector</a>, respectively.
+The three libraries are <a href="https://github.com/niedev/BluetoothCommunicator" target="_blank" rel="noopener noreferrer">BluetoothCommunicator</a>, <a href="https://github.com/niedev/GalleryImageSelector" target="_blank" rel="noopener noreferrer">GalleryImageSelector</a> and [GraphView](https://github.com/jjoe64/GraphView) respectively.
 See their GitHub pages and sample apps for more details.
 <br /><br />

 <h3>Bugs and problems</h3>